 Since most of the time, when it comes to the question of “best,” the question behind that is “What social media is most effective for realtors?” let’s determine what effective could mean in this context.

 What would make a social media platform effective for realtors?

 In this context, you could ask the following questions:

-- Which demographic has the largest share in using a certain social media platform?
+- Which demographic has the largest share of using a certain social media platform?

 - What is the organic reach of the platform?
-The organic reach means you reach a certain number of people and/or followers just by publishing a post without paying for ads.
+Organic reach means you reach a certain number of people and/or followers by publishing a post without paying for ads.

 - What is the cost per acquisition of the respective platform?
 The cost per acquisition means how much you would have to spend on average on running ads to convert a user into a lead.

 Let’s start with the right audience as the first filter.